 The best relationship with an advisor is based on trust

-“It’s important to get a feel for whether they will take a goals-based wealth management approach to your strategies, rather than just focusing on investments and what the markets are doing,” says Wesley.
-“It’s also critical to get a handle on how deep the advisor’s experience is in serving clients with a similar degree of wealth,” he adds.
-Other topics to consider: the range of services that the advisor and the broader firm can provide (such as investments, philanthropy, trust services, insurance, mortgages and other lending solutions).
+“It’s important to get a feel for whether they will take a goals-based wealth management approach to your strategies rather than just focusing on investments and what the markets are doing,” says Galinskaya.
+“It’s also critical to get a handle on how deep the advisor’s experience is in serving clients with a similar degree of wealth,” she adds.
+Other topics to consider: the range of services, such as investments, philanthropy, trust services, insurance, mortgages and other lending solutions, that the advisor and the broader firm can provide.

 Choose your advisor in a more personalized way